Child and young migrants

 It is important to note that definitions of childhood have changed over time and often do not match what was historically seen as childhood even within the same country.
 Additionally, just as the concepts of “childhood” and “adulthood” vary across cultures, the definitions and categories used by governments which collect information at border entry and exit points and during the asylum process also vary.
 For instance, in Europe, government policy documents interchangeably use different terminology, including “child”, “minor”, “unaccompanied child”, “unaccompanied minor” and “unaccompanied migrant minor”.
 Data on child migrants may be disaggregated into those who are accompanied, such as those who travel with their family members or guardians, and those who travel alone, either because they are unaccompanied or because they have been separated from their family or guardian during their journey.
 Some data sources also have a category for those who are “accompanied-non-accompanied”, which means they are traveling with an adult, but the relationship with the adult is uncertain or defined by child marriage.

-According to United Nations Department of Economic and Social Affairs (UN DESA) data, the estimated number of people aged 19 or under living in a country other than the one where they were born rose from 28.7 million in 1990 to 36 million in 2017.
-In 2017, child migrants (aged 19 years and under) accounted for 13.9 per cent of the total migrant population and 5.7 per cent of the total population (of all ages).
-The estimated number of young migrants (aged 15 to 24) also rose from 22.4 million in 1990 to 27.9 million in 2017.
-In 2017, young migrants accounted for 10.8 per cent of the total migrant population and 4.7 per cent of the total population (of all ages).
+According to United Nations Department of Economic and Social Affairs (UN DESA) data, the estimated number of people aged 19 or under living in a country other than the one where they were born in rose from 29 million in 1990 to 40.9 million in 2020.
+In 2020, child migrants (aged 19 years and under) accounted for 14.6 per cent of the total migrant population and 1.6 per cent among children globally.
+According to the United Nations Children’s Fund (UNICEF) estimates based on UN DESA data, but using under 18 years of age as criteria, the number of child migrants remained stable around 24 million between 1990 and 2000, and steadily rose to 27 million in 2010 and 33 million in 2019.
+In 2019, child migrants accounted for 12 per cent of the total migrant population (UNICEF, 2020).
+The estimated number of young migrants (aged 15 to 24) also rose from 22.1 million in 1990 to 31.7 million in 2020.
+In 2020, young migrants accounted for 11.3 per cent of the total migrant population and 2.6 per cent among youth globally (UN DESA, 2020).

 The proportion and number of child and young migrants vary by region.
-As of 2017, the percentage of young migrants is higher in low and middle-income countries than in high-income countries.
-Since UN DESA started publishing its international migrant stock estimates in 1990, Africa has hosted the highest proportion of child migrants as well as young migrants.
-From 1990 to 2017, the proportion of migrant children in Latin America and the Caribbean has slightly increased, while it has continued to decrease in Europe and Asia.
-As a percentage of the total migrant stock, young migrants have steadily decreased in all regions except Oceania.
-The proportion of both child migrants and young migrants in Oceania’s migrant stock has stayed relatively stable during this period.
+As of 2020, the share of young migrants in their respective migrant populations is higher in low and middle-income countries than in high-income countries.
+Since UN DESA started publishing its international migrant stock estimates in 1990, Africa has hosted the highest proportion of child migrants (aged 19 and under) as well as young migrants.
+From 1990 to 2020, the proportion of migrant children in Europe and Oceania had slightly increased and their share in Latin America and the Caribbean had also increased, while it stayed stable in Africa, Asia and Northern America.
+As a percentage of the total migrant stock, young migrants have steadily decreased in all regions except Oceania, where it increased, and Latin America and Caribbean, where it stayed stable.
+The proportion of both child migrants and young migrants in Oceania’s migrant stock increased during this period.

 In recent years, the number of children migrating unaccompanied by guardians has increased.
 In 2015-2016, there were five times as many children estimated to be migrating alone than in 2010-2011 (UNICEF, 2017b).
 The number of unaccompanied and separated children applying for asylum in countries other than in the European Union increased from 4,000 in 2010 to 19,000 in 2015 (UNICEF, 2017b).1

-This increase can be partly attributed to the overall rise in the number of asylum seekers on the continent in those years.
+The increase between 2010 and 2015 can be partly attributed to the overall rise in the number of asylum seekers on the continent in those years.
 Eight per cent of all arrivals across the Mediterranean to Italy in 2015 were unaccompanied children, which climbed to 14 per cent in 2016.
-An estimated 90 per cent of all children who crossed the Mediterranean were unaccompanied (UNICEF, 2017a).
+An estimated 90 per cent of all children who crossed the Mediterranean in 2016 were unaccompanied (UNICEF, 2017a).
+Between 2014 and 2020, at least 2,300 children died or went missing during their migration journey (IOM, 2020).

 Several sources provide data on child and young migrants by disaggregating data on migrant stocks and flows by age.
 Data on migrant stocks by age are collected or consolidated at the global, regional and national levels.
 Data on migrant flows by age come from sources ranging from administrative to expert reports.